-A brand refresh is the correct choice when your brand isn’t fully changing, it’s just evolving to match changes in the marketplace and is maintaining the same ethos and purpose.
-To remain modern, relevant and competitive, companies can develop a brand refresh that tweaks current assets – switching up color palettes, creating a new version of their logo or cleaning up previous typography.
+A brand refresh is the correct choice when you're not aiming for a complete overhaul of your current brand, it's just evolving to match changes in the marketplace and maintaining the same ethos and purpose.
+To remain modern, relevant and competitive, companies can develop a brand refresh that tweaks current assets - switching up color palettes, creating a new version of their logo or cleaning up previous typography.
 It signifies that the brand is up to date with a changing marketplace, and is adapting to this, while maintaining the same priorities it has always had.

 Mastercard’s logo adaptation is an excellent example of a brand refresh, where it logo completely drops any typography to signal a truly digital nature that matches the ongoing move to online banking shown by customers.

 2. Full rebrand